-So you're build your own waste oil heater, and having trouble keeping it to a steady temperature.
-It wants to increase and decrease in temperature without you even touching anything, and sometimes even turns into a chernobyl nuclear reactor.
+So you're build your own waste oil heater, and having trouble keeping it to a steady temperature using a needle valve or tap.
+It wants to increase in temperature without you even touching anything, and sometimes even turns into a chernobyl nuclear reactor.

 There are a few rules regarding burning oil.